-The error analysis showed high levels of accuracy in the comparison between mapping of large inhabited areas (Landsat study) and settlements (RapidEye study): 82% of the inhabited area polygons contain an identified settlement (n = 623) and analogously, 88% of the settlement polygons do intersect with inhabited area (n = 780).
+The error analysis showed high levels of accuracy in the comparison between mapping of large, inhabited areas (Landsat study) and settlements (RapidEye study): 82% of the inhabited area polygons contain an identified settlement (n = 623) and analogously, 88% of the settlement polygons do intersect with inhabited area (n = 780).
 However, the accuracy is reduced if we consider the count of polygons and not their area in the calculations (61% for Landsat, 72% for the RapidEye study).
 This indicates that small areas are prone to mistakes through under-detection.
-Potential reasons for this discrepancy is that the mapping of small villages is generally difficult due to the low resolution of the imagery.
-Additionally, deviations are mostly located in the lowermost delta which is the area with the most dynamic environment.
+Potential reasons for this discrepancy are that the mapping of small villages is generally difficult due to the low resolution of the imagery, and additionally, deviations are mostly located in the lowermost Delta, which is the area with the most dynamic environment.
 Comparing our results with high resolution imagery, we identified 92.8% of the settlement polygons from 2009 to contain huts mapped on the Bing image (n = 97).
-Only a few false positive settlements are therefore contained in the data.
 In contrast, 75.4% of the total huts are located within a settlement (n = 7510).
-That means, we generally valued the settlement area too small rather than too large and the actual settlement area is up to 25% larger than shown in the data.
+This means that we generally determined the settlement area as too small rather than too large.
 Finally, the ground-truthing confirmed 17 out of 17 settlements to be covered by both the Landsat and the RapidEye analyses.
 In terms of area coverage, 93% of the field-mapped settlement area overlapped with the Landsat study and 70% with the RapidEye study.
-However, we expect the field-based mapping results to be less accurate than the desk-based high resolution mapping, due to the physical constraints of drawing precise polygons on a tablet in the field.
+However, we expect the field-based mapping results to be less accurate than the desk-based high-resolution mapping, due to the physical constraints of drawing precise polygons on a tablet in the field.

 Discussion

-We analysed the settlement dynamics of the delta to inform future river basin management.
-The findings of our Landsat study highlight the great importance of the Omo delta for pastoralist people.
-The formerly mainly nomadic pastoralists are nowadays more dependent on the resources of the Omo Delta than three decades ago.
-First, our results show that the inhabited land in the delta more than doubled in size since 1992.
+We analysed the settlement dynamics of the Delta to inform future river basin management strategies.
+The findings of our Landsat study highlight the great importance of the Omo Delta for pastoralist peoples.
+The traditionally nomadic pastoralists are nowadays more dependent on the resources of the Omo Delta than three decades ago.
+First, our results show that the inhabited land in the Delta more than doubled in size since 1992.
 This growth trajectory is generally in line with the government's census data (PCC 1994, 2007).
-Second, we showed not only that there are more people overall in the delta, but also that they stay in the same place for longer.
-This is indicated through inhabited areas along the river arms that increasingly remain occupied during several years and without seasonal variation.
+Second, we showed not only that there are more people overall in the Delta, but also that they remain in the same place for longer.
+This is indicated through inhabited areas along the River arms that are increasingly occupied over several years and without seasonal variation.
 The continuously inhabited areas coincide with areas suitable for flood-recession agriculture (see Fig. 1).
 While the nomadic way of life is still predominant, permanent settlements are gaining in importance.
-We attribute our observations to resource scarcity that has forced Dasanech people to live in and near the delta in the first place.
-This so-called ‘option squeeze‘ refers to pressures on the traditional livelihood activity of livestock herding that occurred in the past half-century, including prolonged droughts, land restrictions by political forces and conflicts between competing tribes (see Carr 2017a; Yntiso 2012).
-Due to these pressures, previously secondary activities such as flood recession agriculture and fishing became more important for survival and led many Dasanech to relocate towards the Omo River banks and Lake Turkana (Carr 2017a).
-In sum, the Omo Delta has become the last option for survival for many Dasanech villagers (Carr 2017b), who now depend on the ecosystem services of the delta and are thus vulnerable to environmental changes.
+We attribute our observations to resource scarcity that has forced Dasanech people to live in and near the Delta in the first place.
+This so-called ‘option squeeze’ refers to pressures on the traditional livelihood activity of livestock herding that occurred in the past half-century, including prolonged droughts, land restrictions by political forces, and conflicts among competing tribes (see Carr 2017a; Yntiso 2012).
+Due to these pressures, previously secondary activities such as flood-recession agriculture and fishing became more important for survival and led many Dasanech to relocate towards the Omo River banks and Lake Turkana (Carr 2017a).
+In sum, the Omo Delta has become the last option for survival for many Dasanech villagers (Carr 2017b), who now depend on the ecosystem services of the Delta and are thus vulnerable to environmental changes.